caciulla/caciulla.github.io/_posts/2022-09-08-amaro-project.markdown

 In this project I wrote the YAML from scratch rather than copying the example site from the hugo theme which created much cleaner code.
 I found that rewarding.
 I also learned how to better utilize the GitHub desktop.

 As an amaro enthusist, I had fun working on this project.
-I hope this little project might go on to help someone in the future who would like to learn more about amari.
+I hope this little static website goes on to help someone learn more about amari.

 Please find the website [here](https://amaro.pages.dev/)